 2. Time on site

 How long does the visitor stay on your site?
 The longer the better.
 You want the visitor to explore the different zones of your site and ultimately, you want the visitor to perform the most desired action or MDA.

 If the average visitor spends 10 seconds on your site, the don’t count as a bounce but they sure aren’t sticking around to read about your LIMITED TIME OFFER, that’s for sure.

 Provide site visitors with a reason to stay on site.
-Start by describing the benefits of your product, service or message in bullet list form.
+Embed a video on your home page to increase visitor attention.
+Next, start by describing the benefits of your product, service or message in bullet list form.
 Site visitors tend to scan text rather than read it and the likelihood that a visitor will read big blocks of tiny text are about zero.

 Provide useful, helpful information instead of sales hype.
 Add a blog.
 Solve a problem on the first page.
 Make it simple for the visitor to drill down deeper into your site through the use of embedded text links – those blue hyperlinks that serve as a simplified system of navigation.
 (More on that later.)